Improving Mentor and Mentee EngagementJuly 08, 2019

 Here are 7 ways to improve mentor and mentee engagement.

 1. Position your program as an organizational strategy

-Participants in your corporate mentoring program shouldn't think of this initiative as a trivial team building activity at the bottom of their priority list.
-You need to make it clear to both mentors and mentees that working on the mentoring program is the same as working on the business.
+Participants in your mentoring program shouldnít think of it as a trivial team building activity with low priority.
+You need to make it clear to all mentors and mentees that their mentorships are an extremely important investment in their development.

 2. Clearly define the commitment

 Successful mentoring relationships require a lot of commitment.
 However, incoming mentors and mentees may not realize this, making it easy for them to get overwhelmed.
 It is your job to clearly outline the expectations as far as time and effort at the beginning of the relationship.